Saraholoughlin5/Milestone-Project-1/README.md

 GitHub Pages section.
 I chose ‘Master Branch’ and ‘Save’, then I clicked on the link to successfully view the live page.

-### **Acknowledgements**
+### **Credits and Acknowledgements**

 #### **Mentor**
-Thanks to Spencer Barriball for his valuable feedback
+Thank you to Spencer Barriball for his valuable feedback

 #### **Code**
-To zoom on hover for the navigation items and social media icons, I used and restyled this W3C code.
+To zoom on hover for the navigation items and social media icons, I used and restyled [this](https://www.w3schools.com/howto/howto_css_zoom_hover.asp) W3Schools code.

-Main components of the website, such as the alert, buttons, jumbotron and modal, were restyled versions of code made available via course videos.
+Main components of the website, such as the alert, buttons, jumbotron and modal, were restyled versions of code made available via course lessons.

 #### **Images**

 All images were downloaded from [Unsplash](https://unsplash.com/).
 Credited as follows:

 | Name                                | Image                                       |
 | :---------------------------------- | :------------------------------------------ |
 | Ratul Ghosh                         | Main [background image](assets/images/home.jpg) on all pages          |